 Dennis Draughon was born in October 1961 and spent the first 29 years of his life in Virginia and North Carolina before moving to Scranton, Pennsylvania, to spend the next fifteen years of his life drawing cartoons for a living.
 In 2005, Dennis moved back below the Mason-Dixon.
 Dennis now lives and freelances in the Triangle area of North Carolina.
+Currently he is the editorial cartoonist for the Capitol Broadcasting Company, where his work is featured twice weekly on WRAL.com's Opinion section.

 In 1979, in a scene reminiscent of a driver's education film, Dennis' car stalled on the railroad tracks in the path of an oncoming train.
 Coming to consciousness half an hour later with his car ripped open like a can of tuna and the locomotive engine occupying his passenger seat, Dennis reached up, patted the throbbing steel and said, "Nice train, don't finish me off now."
 Suffering only a minor cut, he went back to high school the next day.